wstoop/Prog4/README.md

 ## Goal

 This project was made as the exam assignment for the course Programming 4 at DAE.
-The goal is to recreate a given arcade game, which in my case was **Galaga**, using a self‑built engine.
+The goal is to recreate a given arcade game, which in my case is **Galaga**, using a self‑built engine.

 The design of the engine is based on patterns from *Game Programming Patterns* by Robert Nystrom that were discussed during the course.